myFavShrimp/arc/README.md

 ### Directory Object

-The Directory object represents a directory on a remote system and provides access to directory operations and contents.
+The Directory object represents a directory on a target system and provides access to directory operations and contents.

 #### Properties